asbhogal/Palindrome-Checker/README.md

 </div>

 A simple tool which checks if a word entered is a palindrome or not (ie. one which reads the same backwards as frontwards e.g. level, refer) and created using vanilla HTML5 CSS3 (SCSS) and JavaScript.
-This repo is currently under development.

 <strong>Features</strong>
  - Stylish, modern UI